-- (a) A quorum of a meeting of the Council or its committees shall be at least those trade unions representing 50% + 1 and the employer; Provided that - - (i) proper notice in terms of sub-clause (5) has been given to all of the parties; and - (ii) if, within 30 minutes of the time fixed for any meeting, only one party on either side is present, the meeting shall not commence until the 30 minutes have elapsed. - (b) If, within a further 30 minutes after the 30 minutes referred in sub-clause 5(a)(ii), of the time fixed for any meeting a quorum is not present, the meeting shall stand adjourned to the same day in the week following, or in the event of such date being a public holiday, to the next working day, at the same time and place, and at such adjourned meeting, the parties present shall form a quorum; Provided that notice of the adjourned meeting in the manner prescribed in sub-clause (4), shall again be given to all parties.
+- (ii) if, within 30 minutes of the time fixed for any meeting, only one party on either side is present, the meeting shall not commence until the 30 minutes have elapsed. - (b) If, within a further 30 minutes, after the 30 minutes referred to in clause 10(5)(a)(ii), of the time fixed for any meeting, a quorum is not present, the meeting shall stand adjourned, to the same day in the week following, or in the event of such date being a public holiday, to the next working day, at the same time and place, and at such adjourned meeting, the parties present shall form a quorum; Provided that notice of the adjourned meeting in the manner prescribed in clause 10(4), shall again be given to all parties.